jkalayan/waterEntropy/tests/input_files/amber/arginine_solution/README.md

 # arginine in water Amber MD simulation
-Capped arginine molecule in a box of water molecules.
+Capped charged arginine molecule and chlorine ion in a box of 900 water molecules.